NotTotal/Total-Visual-Overhaul/README.md

 The priority looks like this (same order as MO2, the ones at the bottom overwrites the ones at the top):

+1. High Poly NPC Overhaul
-1. Ethereal Elven Overhaul
+2. Ethereal Elven Overhaul
-2. Men of Winter
-3. Metal Sabers Beautiful Orcs of Skyrim
 4. Kalilies NPCs
 5. Pandorable's NPCs
 6. Pandorable's NPCs - Dragonborn